 Frequently Asked Questions (FAQ)

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act as amended by the Americans with Disabilities Act Amendments Act of 2008 ensure "otherwise qualified" students receive equal opportunity to participate in the educational experience.
-Current documentation is needed to verify the presence of a covered disability and its impact for eligibility purposes.
+Current documentation is needed to verify the presence of a disability and its impact for eligibility purposes.
 It also provides useful information for SDR staff to consider while determining and coordinating appropriate academic accommodations.

-- Is there a cost for Reasonable Accommodations?
-If an adjustment is deemed to be a reasonable accommodation, the University is responsible for providing those adjustments at no cost to qualified students registered with Student Disability Resources.
-If students desire to use personal services or to make other adjustments, the student may be responsible for the cost.
+If an adjustment is deemed to be a reasonable accommodation, the University is responsible to provide the adjustment at no cost to the qualified student registered with Student Disability Resources.
+If a student desires to use a personal service or to make other adjustments, the student may be responsible for the cost.

-We encourage students with disabilities to work closely with their existing healthcare providers to ensure smooth transition to college and to make arrangements for local healthcare should it become necessary.
-ISU students can see qualified medical professionals at the Theilen Student Health Center.
+We encourage students with disabilities to work closely with their existing healthcare provider to ensure a smooth transition to college and to arrange for local healthcare should it become necessary.
+ISU students may see qualified medical professionals at the Theilen Student Health Center.
 The University is not responsible for locating or providing personal healthcare or medical advice.
 Student Disability Resources staff can assist with emergency referrals to area medical professionals.

-- What other resources or services are available to help me succeed at ISU?
+What other resources or services are available to help me succeed at ISU?

-SDR staff will not provide information to the parent concerning a student's academic progress, visits to the SDR office, or the use of accommodations without the written permission of the student (see FERPA for more information).
-Students who wish this information to be made available to their parents will need to complete a Release of Information (PDF) form and advise SDR staff of this permission.
+SDR staff will not provide information to a parent related to a student's academic progress, visits to the SDR office, or the use of accommodations without the written permission of the student (see FERPA for more information).
+Any student who wishes to allow a parent to access such information must complete a Release of Information and advise SDR staff of this permission.